 Very ancient cats

-Blood relatives were 2 million years ago
+Were blood relatives 2 million years ago

-The saber-toothed tiger was on his own
+Saber-toothed tiger was on his own

-Saber-toothed tiger Smilodon hunted by a pride
+Saber-toothed tiger Smilodon hunted by pride

-Tiger ancestors lived 2 million years
+The ancestors of tigers lived for 2 million years

 Ancestors of the cheetah